burhanrashid52/PhotoEditor/README.md

 ## Getting Started
-To start with this , you need to just simply add the dependencies in gradle file of app module like this
+To start with this , you need to just simply add the dependencies in gradle file of your app module like this
 ```java
 implementation 'ja.burhanrashid52:photoeditor:0.3.3'
 ```
-or your can also import the :photoeditor module from sample for customization
+or you can also import the :photoeditor module from sample for customization

 ## Setting up the View